 The probate court often validates or invalidates a Will.
-The probate process fulfills several other functions as well including supervising the “executor,” the person named to make sure the final requests of the deceased are satisfied according to the Will.
+The probate process fulfills several other functions, including supervising the “executor,” the person named to make sure the final requests of the deceased are satisfied according to the Will.

-If a person dies without a Will or estate plan, the probate court supervises the person who carries out the wishes of the deceased according to rules set by Ohio law.
+If a person dies without a Will or estate plan, the probate court supervises the person who carries out the deceased’s wishes according to rules set by Ohio law.
 This person is known as the “administrator” and has the same basic duties as the executor.

-If you are dealing with the death of a family member who may or may not have prepared a Will, it is possible you are somewhat “in the dark” about what to do.
-There is someone who can help shed the light on your situation and help you discover any financial arrangements your deceased relative may have made in advance.
+If you are dealing with the death of a family member who may or may not has prepared a Will, you may be somewhat “in the dark” about what to do.
+Someone can help shed light on your situation and help you discover any financial arrangements your deceased relative may have made in advance.
 A probate attorney at Slater & Zurz LLP will set up a preliminary consultation (free of charge) to help you get started.
 You can contact the law firm at 1-888-534-4850.

 Why Probate law exists

-The main reason this special division of the Ohio courts has been established for Wills and Estates is to ensure payment of creditors and taxes before distribution of the deceased’s assets.
+This special division of the Ohio courts has been established for Wills and Estates to ensure payment of creditors and taxes before distribution of the deceased’s assets.
 Probate also seeks to ensure the correct people are receiving the assets.
-However, both of these objectives can be fulfilled more efficiently and with more control, if the decedent has established one or more Trusts.
+However, both of these objectives can be fulfilled more efficiently and with more control if the decedent has established trusts.

 Challenges to the validity of a Will are made during probate.
 Parties who have a monetary interest or “stake in the matter” are the only ones who can present a complaint to the court.
 They are referred to as “interested parties.”